IBM/chopstix/docs/workflow.md

 The commands above first disassemble the executed binary and the dynamic libraries used (note the `ldd $BINARY` subcommand).
-If you already know that the function to trace are in the main `BINARY`, there is no need to disassemble the dynamic libraries (which can be size and time consuming).
-The samples are counted and annotated to the control flow graph (CFG) the ChopStiX generated during the `disasm` step.
+If you already know that the functions to trace are in the main `BINARY`, there is no need to disassemble the dynamic libraries (which can be size and time consuming).
+The samples are counted and annotated to the control flow graph (CFG) that ChopStiX generated during the `disasm` step.
+The final command lists all the functions, sorted by the number of samples / coverage with respect to the entire benchmark.
+The top one is the **_hottest_** function (`HOTFUNC` from now on).

+ChopStiX provides a help script to automatically select function based on coverage, function size and maximum number of functions to select.
+For instance, the command:

- chop-score-table $*/sample.chop.db $$coverage 10 1 -functions
+    chop-score-table CHOPSTIX_DB 80 10 100

+will dump the stats of at most 10 functions, with at least having 100 instructions in size (static funciton size), having a minimum of 80% of coverage.

 ## Function profiling